 We are a community in which a sense of affiliation and connectedness flourishes.
 Care, inclusion and friendship characterises our history and our culture, and are central tenets of our educational philosophy.
 It also inspires our service ethic; the imperative to address the needs of and enrich others.

 The formal wellbeing program is guided by the conceptual framework of Positive Psychology implemented through STRIVE.
-This empowering program, supports students in the identification of their character strengths and provides strategies for managing difficulties that confront them in their academic, social or personal lives.
+This empowering program supports students in the identification and development of their character strengths and provides strategies for managing difficulties that confront them in their academic, social or personal lives.
 The hope, optimism and positive change practices students are exposed to routinely translate into improved attitudes and outcomes, increased resilience and a bright outlook.

 We are grateful to all community members for perpetuating our caring culture – the respectful and positive relationships that foster open communication and our safe, happy learning environment.

 Leading Teacher for Wellbeing & Child Safety Officer

 My role is to ensure high quality Wellbeing support and education and is provided across school.
 I lead the work of the Wellbeing Team to ensure that the social, emotional and welfare needs of our students are met through the coordination of support for students with complex wellbeing needs.
 I work with students, families and support services to help our young people to succeed through the provision of goal directed counselling and practical support, and connection with external services.
 I have a genuine interest in supporting young people in developing, recognising and achieving their potential.
 I focus on identifying and celebrating individuals strengths.
 I strive to enhance students confidence in their ability to cope with challenges, and help to promote decision-making, independence and resilience.